mathewgomas-alfred/mathewgomas.io/reference_manual/tools/elliptical_select.rst

 |toolselectellipse|

-This tool, represented by a ellipse with a dashed border, allows you to make :ref:`selections_basics` of a elliptical area.
+This tool, represented by an ellipse with a dashed border, allows you to make :ref:`selections_basics` of a elliptical area.
 Simply click and drag around the section you wish to select.

 Hotkeys and Stickykeys
 ----------------------